DineshMoorthy007/Chatbot/Readme.md

 3. **Configure API Keys**:
     - Create a `.env` file in the project root.
-    - Add your Google Gemini API key:
+    - Add your Google Gemini API key (You can get it from Google AI Studio):
       ```env
       GEMINI_API_KEY=your_api_key_here
       ```